Laurie Hernandez: Other appearances and books

 On November 24, 2016, she appeared on the 90th anniversary of the Macy's Thanksgiving Day Parade, riding the Spirit of America float.
 Then in 2017, she was the special guest narrator for the Candlelight Processional at Epcot Center in Disney World.
 She was a Grand Marshal of the 2020 Rose Parade.

 Hernandez released her book I Got This: To Gold and Beyond on January 24, 2017.
 In 2018, Hernandez published a similar children's book titled She's Got This, with illustrations by Nina Mata.

+Theatre career

+Hernandez made her Broadway debut in & Juliet in 2026.
+She joined the ensemble cast in the featured dance role of Charmion for a limited engagement.
+In August 2026, it was announced that Hernandez would join the Off-Broadway revival of The 25th Annual Putnam County Spelling Bee starting September 7, 2026, in the role of Logainne Schwartzandgrubenierre.